Target365/REST/USERGUIDE.md

   "recipient": "+4798079008",
   "sender": "Target365",
   "prefixText": "Your pin code is ",
-  "suffixText": " to log on to acme.inc"
+  "suffixText": " to log on to acme.inc", "pincodeLength": 4
 }
 ```
+PrefixText, SuffixText and PincodeLength are optional.
+If specified, PincodeLength must be between 4 and 6.

 ### Verify pincode
 This example shows how to verify the pincode sent in the previous step and entered on a web page by the user.
 Use the TransactionId provided in the previous step.
 #### Request